SCHH-Commons/schh-commons.github.io.sav/_pages/ai-chatbots/index.md

 You can chat with the SCHH Knowledge Base using three different clients.
 All three use the same information but work through different AI tools:.

 The SCHH Knowledge Base combines official community documents with information shared by residents, making it easier to find and understand what matters in Sun City.
-A complete list of the documents included can be viewed on the [Knowledge Base Documents](/knowledge-base) page.

 ##
 {: .grid}

 ### ![Notebook LM logo](notebooklm.svg) Notebook LM
-{: click="nblm" target="_blank"}
+{: click="nblm"}

 Most capable chatbot
 - Requires login with a free Google account